Autotrader.com: Products and website

 Autotrader.com offers services that help consumers buy cars, sell cars, or research car purchases.
-For those looking to buy a car, the site offers listings of new and used vehicles for sale from dealers and private sellers.
-It can search for cars through many categories: make and model, price range, style, drive type (automatic or manual), engine type, color (exterior and interior), mileage and number of doors.
+For buyers, the site offers listings of new and used vehicles for sale from dealers and private sellers.
+It can search for cars through categories: make and model, price range, style, drive type (automatic or manual), engine type, color (exterior and interior), mileage and number of doors.

-Those looking to sell a car to a dealer can ask for offers from their local area.
-After taking their car to the dealer to verify its condition, the owner may then sell the car to the dealer for the offered price, either as cash or trade-in value.
-For sellers, you may purchase an ad package to create an ad with a description and upload up to 30 photos.
+Those wishing to sell to a dealer can ask for offers from their local area.
+After taking their car to the dealer to verify its condition, the owner may then sell for the offered price, either as cash or trade-in value.
+Sellers may purchase an ad package with a description, and upload up to 30 photos.

 The firm has an editorial team that reviews new and used cars and provides tips and advice via videos, articles, and social media content.
 The firm offers its products and services online and on its iPhone, Android, Windows 8, and iPad apps.

 The firm owns and operates AutoTraderClassics.com, an online marketplace of classic, antique, and specialty automobiles.